GuilhemMarchal/DIC-Anamorphose/README.md

 #### Input_Speckle section
 ```
 Input_speckle:
-  Step: 500
+  Step: 100
   Begining: 3
   Height: 27e-2
   Width: 21e-2
-  Path: './Banque_Speckle/2mm'
+  Path: './Banque_Speckle/2mm/'
   Generic_name: 'Speckle_'
-  NbImage: 1
-  Position_centre: [[2, 0, 0], [2, -21e-2, 0], [2, 21e-2, 0]]
 ```
 Due to the multitude of points in the speckle, to test the code, we only anamorphose a few points.
-The variable *Step* represents the anamorphic step. `step=2` will anamorphose half of all the points of a sheet of speckles.
+The variable *Step* represents the anamorphic step. `step=X` will anamorphose 1/X of all the points of a sheet of speckles.

-*Begining* variable represents the first index of the contour list calculated by OpenCV to be considered ine the anamorphosis.
+*Begining* variable represents the first index of the contour list calculated by OpenCV to be considered in the anamorphosis.
 Usually `begining=3` is often sufficient to avoid black filling of the result by the algorithm.
+The index before 3 in the contour list usually represent the contour of the sheet hence the black filling.

 You need to implement the size of the speckle sheets you want to anamorphose and the size of the anamorphosed speckle sheets you want to get.
 Use the *Height*, *Width*.
 The unit is meter.